VictorMGomes/victormgomes/README.md

 ## My name is Victor

-There are a few things you should know about me
+and there are a few things you should know about me

 ### I'm a Software Developer and DevOps Enthusiast